Build

 Bring your own codebase into the continuation loop

-Virex is not only for net-new generation.
+Virex isn't only for net-new generation.
 If you already have a Next.js or Expo repo, you can import it and use the same edit, repair, and rebuild flow on top of what you've already built.

 - Upload a ZIP of the repo or connect a Git source where supported.